Fading Like a Flower (Every Time You Leave)

-"Fading Like a Flower (Every Time You Leave)" is a song by Swedish pop rock duo Roxette from their third studio album, Joyride (1991).
-Written by Per Gessle and produced by Clarence Öfwerman, the song was released as the second single from Joyride on 29 April 1991 by EMI Records.
+"Fading Like a Flower (Every Time You Leave)" is a song by Swedish pop duo Roxette from their third studio album, Joyride (1991).
+Written by Per Gessle and produced by Clarence Öfwerman, the power ballad was released as the second single from Joyride on 29 April 1991, by EMI Records.
 It became the duo's fifth consecutive top-10 hit single in the United States, peaking at number two on the Billboard Hot 100.
 The song reached the top 10 in an additional 12 countries.

 Composition

 According to Ultimate Guitar, the song is written in common time with a moderately fast tempo of 105 beats per minute.
 It is a piano-based rock ballad in the key of F which modulates a step up to G halfway through the song.
 The track follows a basic chord sequence of Am–Em–Am–C–G–Am–Em–D in each verse.
 The first two lines of each chorus have a progression of C–F–Am–G–C–F–G–C, with the second half of the chorus amending the sequence to a shortened C–F–Am–G–F–G. The bridge consists of three repetitions of Am–G–C–D followed by a progression of E–E7–Am–C–G–Am.
 The duo later recorded a Spanish version of the song for their 1996 compilation album Baladas en Español.